smadhukumar/kafka/replicat/replicat.md

 ## Task 1: Add and run the Replicat

 1. The user should already be logged in to the OCI GoldenGate for Big Data deployment console.
-You can start this lab with, "In the OCI GoldenGate for Big Data (OCIGGBD) deployment console, click **Administration Service**.
+You can start this lab with, "In the OCI GoldenGate for Big Data (OCIGGBigData) deployment console, click **Administration Service**.
 If you don't see Extracts and Replicats, open the navigation menu and click **Overview**."
 2. In the Replicats section, click **Add Replicat** (plus icon).
     ![add-replicat](images/add-replicat.png " ")
 3. On the Add Replicat page, for **Replicat Type**, select **Classic Replicat**, and then click **Next**.